venkata14/wshl/src/routes/(blog-article)/cass-medical-clinic/+page.md

 # What is Cass Free Medical Clinic?

 Cass Free Medical Clinic provides no-cost healthcare services to uninsured and underinsured individuals.
 The clinic offers a range of medical services including general health check-ups, chronic disease management, and preventive care.
 Their dedicated team of volunteer healthcare professionals is committed to ensuring everyone has access to quality medical care regardless of their financial situation.
-No appointments are necessary, and walk-ins are welcome.
+No appointments are necessary, and walk-ins are welcome!

 ## How do I get started with this resource?